Dmendozac90/Dmendozac90.github.io/_posts/2021-11-15-SINDy_Intro.markdown

 \frac{dz}{dt} = xy - 8/3 z
 $$

-and thus recovering the intial Lorenz system.
+thus, recovering the initial Lorenz system.
 Although SINDy had no knowledge of the underlying equations that generated the time-series data, the original equations were recovered with negligible differences.
 Amazing right!?
-This simple but effective framework makes SINDy an extremely valueable method to characterize nonlinear dynamic systems and thus has been applied on a variety of datasets that have produced remarkable results.
+This simple but effective framework makes SINDy an extremely valuable method to characterize nonlinear dynamic systems and thus has been applied on a variety of datasets that have produced remarkable results.

-As a small sidenote, eventhough the algorithm was demonstrated as a series of sequential functions, it is better to design a python class with the nescessary methods to perform the sequence of operations that will output the desired result.
+As a small sidenote, even though the algorithm was demonstrated as a series of sequential functions, it is better to design a python class with the necessary methods to perform the sequence of operations that will output the desired result.
 To demonstrate this idea, a class was designed to generate the final output.
 This python class is defined as

 ```python
 class SINDy(object):